-Should you have questions concerning the Credit Valley Trail, please contact the Parks & Facility Planning Section in the Public Works & Engineering Department via 311 or via this form.
+Should you have any questions concerning the Credit Valley Trail, please contact Parks Planning & Development in the Public Works & Engineering Department by contacting 311 or completing this form.